Rail Active Crossing System (RAXS)

 Outcome

 RAXS 2.0 has been trialled by Queensland Rail and has received type approval.
-The system is currently operating at two Queensland sites – Thallon and Oakey.
+The system is currently operating at two Queensland sites – Thallon and Oakey and has been approved for trial at Callaghans Lane Level Crossing near Quirindi in New South Wales.

 Acmena’s safety management expertise helps Australian start-up company, Rail Safety Systems, to develop an innovative, low-cost level crossing system to SIL3 standards.